projectacrn/acrn-hypervisor/doc/tutorials/using_grub.rst

 with the multiboot protocol, the multiboot2 protocol adds UEFI support.

 The multiboot protocol is supported by the ACRN hypervisor natively.
-The multiboot2 protocol is supported when :option:`hv.FEATURES.MULTIBOOT2` is enabled in the scenario configuration.
-The :option:`hv.FEATURES.MULTIBOOT2` is enabled by default.
+The multiboot2 protocol is supported when the :term:`Multiboot2` option is enabled in the scenario configuration.
+The :term:`Multiboot2` option is enabled by default.
 To load the hypervisor with the multiboot protocol, run the GRUB ``multiboot`` command.
 To load the hypervisor with the multiboot2 protocol, run the ``multiboot2`` command.
 To load a VM kernel or ramdisk, run the